 What Speed is Optus ADSL?

 Still used by many, ADSL is capable of some pretty decent speeds if you’re lucky enough to live close to the phone exchange your line connects to.
 The further away you are, the slower your connection (and any noise or interference on the phone line will slow things down even more).
-The top speed with ADSL2+ is around 24 Mbps on downloads, and approximately 1 Mbps up.
+Speeds start at 20 Mbps for ADSL 2+ download while the top speed with ADSL2+ is around 24 Mbps on downloads, and approximately 1 Mbps up.
 But few people will reach those speeds; about 5-8 Mbps down is far more common.

 What Speed is Optus 4G?